Description

 Gastronomy

-If stored in a cool, dry place, Lenticchia di Altamura PGI will keep for a long period of time.
+Lenticchia di Altamura PGI will keep longer if stored in a cool, dry place.
 Being larger than other types of lentils, it needs to be soaked and cooked for a longer length of time.
 This makes it particularly suitable for broths, minestrones and soups; a traditional example is Lenticcha di Altamura PGI broth with sausage and Pane di Altamura PDO crostini.
-It is also excellent as a side dish, in salads or as an accompaniment to meat and fish, simply with a drizzle of oil and oregano, or seasoned with tomato sauce and bay leaves.
-From a nutritional point of view, it is rich in iron, carbohydrates and proteins, yet easily digestible thanks to the presence of many fibres, mineral salts and vitamins.
-It is excellent with a drizzle of oil and oregano, or seasoned with tomato sauce and bay leaves.
-From a nutritional point of view, it is rich in iron, carbohydrates and proteins, yet easily digestible thanks to the presence of many fibres, mineral salts and vitamins.
+It is also excellent as a side dish, in salads or served with meat and fish, with a drizzle of oil and a pinch of oregano, or cooked with tomato sauce and bay leaves.
+From a nutritional point of view, it is rich in iron, carbohydrates and proteins, yet easily digestible thanks to the high content of fibre, mineral salts and vitamins.

 Distinctive Features